Things to Do

 Jurassic National Monument, at the site of the Cleveland-Lloyd Dinosaur Quarry, is one of the world's foremost dinosaur fossil sources.
 More than 12,000 individual bones and one dinosaur egg have come from this prolific fossil bed.
 It is likely that many "complete skeletons" have been recovered, although it is impossible to state that with certainty because the bones are in a disarticulated state.

 Today, at the Visitor Center you can see a complete Allosaur skeletal reconstruction and a Stegosaur wall mount.
-At the quarry you can view the work in progress in a covered building, where you can see actual bones in place.
 Recognized worldwide as the primary source of fossilized bones from the flesh-eating Allosaur, the quarry was designated a National Natural Landmark in 1966.

 University of Utah scientists began studies in 1929.
 Princeton University did extensive work, financed by Malcolm Lloyd, in 1939-41 to obtain a museum exhibit.
 Because of the proximity to Cleveland, Utah, it became known as the Cleveland-Lloyd Quarry.